 Except for liquid feeders (e.g. hummingbird nectar feeders), the BC SPCA recommends only providing bird feeders in winter between October and March.
 In the spring and summer months, there is lots of natural food for birds.

-- Make sure to clean feeders regularly with a 10% bleach dilution to prevent disease outbreaks.
+- Clean feeders regularly with a 10% bleach dilution to prevent disease outbreaks.

 - To prevent window strikes, place feeders as far away from windows as possible.